 If you prefer to travel with loyalty programs not mentioned above, the Sapphire Preferred® may feel limiting to you.
-As an example, those loyal to Starwood might consider also picking up the Starwood Preferred Guest® Credit Card from American Express to earn the bonus points on Starwood stays (snagging the 25,000 bonus Starpoints® after spending $3,000 in the first three months, plus the limited time chance (through April 5, 2017) for new cardholders to earn 10,000 more after spending an additional $2,000 within six months).
-Terms apply.
+As an example, those loyal to Starwood might consider also picking up the Starwood Preferred Guest® Credit Card from American Express to earn the bonus points on Starwood stays.
+(Terms apply).

 While historically Sapphire Preferred® and Capital One® Venture® Rewards Credit Card have had comparable bonus miles for new cardholders, Sapphire Preferred® has recently pulled ahead.
 Even though cardholders need to spend $1,000 more with the Sapphire Preferred® to earn the intro offer, the bonus miles with Sapphire Preferred® are 10,000 greater – a substantial difference.
 The Capital One® Venture® Rewards Credit Card has a slightly lower annual fee ($59 vs. $95) so if you’re a light credit card spending offsetting $59 each year will be an easier task.

-The $450 annual fee assessed to the The Platinum Card® from American Express (American Express is a CardRatings.com advertiser) automatically narrows the group of card users, who can take full-advantage of the perks.
+The $550 annual fee assessed to the The Platinum Card® from American Express (American Express is a CardRatings.com advertiser) automatically narrows the group of card users who can take full-advantage of the perks.
 Taking a deeper look into the Platinum Card® shows some unique benefits that make this card a bit pricey.
-Cardholders can earn a $200 airline fee credit each year when incidental fees are charged by the airline to your platinum card, and can receive a statement credit every 5 years to reimburse global entry or TSA PrecheckTM fees.
-Sapphire has a much lower annual fee, and a higher intro offer, but lacks some of the elite perks of being a The Platinum Card® from American Express user.
+Cardholders can earn a $200 airline fee credit each year when incidental fees are charged by a pre-selected airline to your Platinum Card® from American Express, and can receive a statement credit every five years to reimburse global entry or TSA PrecheckTM fees.
+Sapphire has a much lower annual fee, but lacks some of the elite perks of being a The Platinum Card® from American Express user.